evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 You can choose between two sound systems for the Cadillac ESCALADE IQ:

-- **AKG Studio audi System:**: Features 19 speakers and delivers a maximum output of 1000 watts.
+- **AKG Studio audi System:** Features 19 speakers and delivers a maximum output of 1000 watts.
-- **AKG Studio Reference System:**: Features 40 speakers and delivers a maximum output of 1000 watts.
+- **AKG Studio Reference System:** Features 40 speakers and delivers a maximum output of 1000 watts.

 Additionally, the model includes 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.